-Configure your CDN · Cloudflare Workers docs
+Configure your CDN

 199.jpg).

-To follow along with this tutorial using the data set we’ve provided, download the sample image collection, and upload the zipped folder “faces” to root of your bucket.
+To follow along with this tutorial using the data set provided, download the sample image collection and upload the zipped folder

+faces to the root of your bucket.
 The directory structure should look like this:

 Generate

-Cloudflare’s command-line tool for managing Worker projects, Wrangler, has great support for templates — pre-built collections of code that make it easy to get started writing Workers.
-We’ll make use of the default JavaScript template to start building your project.
+Cloudflare’s command-line tool for managing Worker projects, Wrangler, supports various templates — pre-built collections of code that make it easy to get started writing Workers.
+You will make use of the default JavaScript template to start building your project.

 In the command line, generate your Workers project, and pass the project name